Agunivers/tgbot7/README.md

   </a></center><br>
 <br>

-Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
+Originally a best and powerful group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

 Can be found on telegram as [കൊച്ചുമുതലാളി](https://t.me/kochubot).